Oliver-asm/One_Piece_characters/README.md

 - **Devil Fruit** (Sand, Sun God, Magma, etc.)
 - **Intention** (Money, Power, Revenge, the One Piece, etc.)

-The result is a unique character profile each time you execute the code.
+The result is a unique character profile message each time you execute the code.

 ---